 Bill Bickley began his career as an English teacher at Wilmington Friends School, an independent day school in Wilmington, Delaware and now has more than thirty-five years of experience in secondary and post-secondary education.
 During his career he has served in a variety of roles in independent school education, including head of upper school, acting headmaster, and director of college counseling.
 Prior to his current position as senior associate director of admissions at the University of Delaware, Bickley was an associate dean of admissions at Swarthmore College and provided transitional leadership as acting director of admissions at Cheyney University of Pennsylvania, the nation's oldest historically Black university.
 Additionally, he has served as program committee chair for the Friends Council on Education, editorial board member and co-chair of the Harvard Educational Review, and most recently has joined the board of ASPIRA of Delaware, the local chapter of the national organization serving Hispanic youth.
 Bickley earned his undergraduate degree at Haverford College, his master's degree at the University of Delaware, and his doctorate at Harvard University.

 Charmarie Jenkins Blaisdell is a birthright Friend who graduated from George School in 1951.She grew up in the Quaker community of Buck Hill Falls PA, was a member of Green St., Palo Alto and Wellesley Monthly Meetings.
 After earning an M.A. and PhD from Tufts University in Early Modern European History in 1970, she joined the faculty at Northeastern University where she taught for 35 years.
 She completed the last 5 years of her tenure there with a double appointment in History and the Department of Education.
-She was Executive Director of the Palo Alto Meeting Pre-School in the early 60's, assistant to the Director of Farm and Wilderness Camps in Plymouth, Vermont in the mid-60's and on the Committee of Founders of the Marblehead Community Public charter School in MA.
+She was Executive Director of the Palo Alto Meeting Pre-School in the early 60's, Assistant to the Director of Indianbrook at Farm and Wilderness Camps in Plymouth, Vermont in the mid-60's and on the Committee of Founders of the Marblehead Community Public charter School in MA.
 She also served as co-creator of an Interdisciplinary Humanities and Science Curriculum and Admissions Assistant for the Massachusetts Academy of Mathematics and Science in Worcester, MA.
 She has contributed to the work of several New England Association of Schools and Colleges evaluation committees.
+She was one of the founders of Coastal Senior College where she has been teaching history courses for ten years.
 She lives in Tenants Harbor where she sails and kayaks with her partner Stanley Levy.
-She is a member of the UU Church of Rockland where she sings in the choir and serves on the Membership Committee.
-She is a community mediator with Community Mediation Services (Volunteers of America) and in her "spare" time sings with the Midcoast Community Chorus.
+She is a member of the First Universalist Church of Rockland and in her "spare" time sings with the Midcoast Community Chorus.

 George Chappell earned a B.A. degree from the University of Maine and an M.A. degree from the University of Pennsylvania.
 He is a graduate of Moses Brown School, a Friends school in Providence, Rhode Island.
 George is a retired journalist, formerly with the Bangor Daily News.
 He once taught English in secondary school.
-He is enrolled in the Master of Fine Arts in Creative Writing Program at Goddard College, Plainfield, Vermont, where he specializes in poetry, and plans to return to teaching after his graduation in June 2011.
+He graduated from the Master of Fine Arts in Creative Writing Program at Goddard College, Plainfield, Vermont, in 2011, where he specialized in poetry.
 The father of four grown sons, George is a widower who was married to Inger (Larsen) Chappell until her death in 2003.
 He lives in Camden.
 George enjoys working in his garden at home, reading, visiting his children and grandchildren and seeing friends in Vermont and Maryland.
 He attends meetings at the Midcoast Friends Meetinghouse in Damariscotta.

 Stephen Gefvert - Former Quaker school parent and retired physician, Cumberland, ME